-46Castro, et al, 2021.
+Castro, et al, 2021.

-47Ogasahara, 2022.
+&lt;sup>47Ogasahara, 2022.

-48 Tony Rimmer, David Weaver, "Different questions, different answers?
+&lt;sup>48 Tony Rimmer, David Weaver, "Different questions, different answers?
 Media use and media credibility," Journalism Quarterly, Vol. 64(1), March 1987, pp. 28-44.

-The Relationship between News Repertoire and Exposure to, Discernment of, and Dissemination of Disinformation: An news consumption lower, leading to increased news use frequency.49
+news consumption lower, leading to increased news use frequency.

 Traditionalists had a stronger positive association than news minimalists with media credibility, whereas differences in associations with political interest and political knowledge were not significant.
 Even though traditionalists primarily use traditional media and news aggregators as their primary source of news and do not use social media much, the high association with both traditional media and social news may be due to their high level of "general media credibility"50 for news media in general.
-Their high credibility with media they do not use very often, and their low association with political interest and political knowledge suggest that their news exposure is not due to seeking information but simply out of pabit (their high level of political knowledge may be habit (their high level of political knowledge may be due to their higher average age).
+Their high credibility with media they do not use very often, and their low association with political interest and political knowledge suggest that their news exposure is not due to seeking information but simply out of habit (their high level of political knowledge may be due to their higher average age).
 They may be passive and uncritical in their acceptance of news broadcast in the media and have not accumulated much knowledge.

 In contrast to traditionalists, online news seekers have a stronger association with political interest and political knowledge but no significant association with media credibility.
-Their primary news sources are news aggregators and UGC sites, which are "pull media" rather than "push media" like traditional media,51 and they can get as much political news as they want according to their political information needs.
-Ogasahara52 found that Internet usage time is not associated with media credibility of the internet and explained the reason that exposure to information on the Internet differs from exposure to information in traditional media, and users tend to use sources of information that may contain false information to the extent that they are able to manage based on their own information literacy.
+Their primary news sources are news aggregators and UGC sites, which are "pull media" rather than "push media" like traditional media, and they can get as much political news as they want according to their political information needs.
+Ogasahara found that Internet usage time is not associated with media credibility of the internet and explained the reason that exposure to information on the Internet differs from exposure to information in traditional media, and users tend to use sources of information that may contain false information to the extent that they are able to manage based on their own information literacy.
 Similarly, given that users who are more information literate and seek news on UGC sites are more likely to be exposed to both valuable and false news, UGC site usage is expected not to enhance or diminish social news credibility.
-In addition, their high frequency of news use and low media credibility may
+In addition, their high frequency of news use and low media credibility may indicate that they are in critical and analytical contact with the news.